boa-dev/temporal/README.md

 `Temporal` is a calendar and timezone aware date/time library that is currently being designed and proposed as a new builtin to the `ECMAScript` specification.

 This crate is an implementation of `Temporal` in Rust.
-While initially developed for the `Boa`, the crate has been externalized as we intended to make an engine agnostic and general usage implementation of `Temporal` and its algorithms.
+While initially developed for `Boa`, the crate has been externalized as we intended to make an engine agnostic and general usage implementation of `Temporal` and its algorithms.

 ## Temporal Proposal